ventorvar/ventorvar.com/content/posts/joystick-intro.md

 use.

-In addition to the difficulties that arise with Windows, each game allows for varying levels of controller input configuration that might night suite our needs.
+In addition to the difficulties that arise with Windows, each game allows for varying levels of controller input configuration that might suite our needs.
 In Star Citizen's case, it doesn't allow binding multiple inputs to the same action, for example, if I wanted to have a **Ship Lights** toggle on my throttle as well as my joystick.